Direct to Preferred Retailer Link:

 Want to find out about my other books as I release them?
 Sign up for new release notifications here.

-Gutter Child has had two active cover styles and two concepts since 2016:
+Gutter Child has had three active cover styles and two concepts since 2016:

 The golden cover is the only one that fits the coming of age genre (sort of) and is ultimately the one I’ve stuck with.
 The other three tested the mystery element, but I ditched them because the story isn’t that kind of mystery, even if I do have a concept in mind that could turn it into that kind of mystery.
 We’ll see.